What is anal cancer?

 Some anal cancers are adenocarcinomas of the anus, a cancer of the cells that make the mucus that helps the stools (faeces) move smoothly out of the anus.
 In rarer cases, some SCCs affect the skin outside the anus (perianal skin cancers).

 Anal cancer is a rare cancer.
-It is estimated that more than 600 people were diagnosed with anal cancer in 2023.
+It is estimated that 611 people will be diagnosed with anal cancer in 2024.
 The average age at diagnosis is 67 years old.

 Anal cancer signs and symptoms